 Right-believing Prince Yaropolk (Peter) of Vladimir-Volynski

-As it was in the days of Noah, so will it be in the days of the Son of man.
-They ate, they drank, they married, they were given in marriage, until the day when Noah entered the ark, and the flood came and destroyed them all.
-Likewise as it was in the days of Lot – they ate, they drank, they bought, they sold, they planted, they built, but on the day when Lot went out from Sodom fire and sulphur rained from heaven and destroyed them all – so will it be on the day when the Son of man is revealed.
-On that day, let him who is on the housetop, with his goods in the house, not come down to take them away; and likewise let him who is in the field not turn back.
+The Lord said: as it was in the days of Noah, so it will be also in the days of the Son of Man: They ate, they drank, they married wives, they were given in marriage, until the day that Noah entered the ark, and the flood came and destroyed them all.
+Likewise as it was also in the days of Lot: They ate, they drank, they bought, they sold, they planted, they built; but on the day that Lot went out of Sodom it rained fire and brimstone from heaven and destroyed them all.
+Even so will it be in the day when the Son of Man is revealed.
+In that day, he who is on the housetop, and his goods are in the house, let him not come down to take them away.
+And likewise the one who is in the field, let him not turn back.
 Remember Lot’s wife.
-Whoever seeks to gain his life will lose it, but whoever loses his life will preserve it.
-I tell you, in that night there will be two in one bed; one will be taken and the other left.
-There will be two women grinding together; one will be taken and the other left.”
-And they said to him, “Where, Lord?”
-He said to them, “Where the body is, there the eagles will be gathered together.”
+Whoever seeks to save his life will lose it, and whoever loses his life will preserve it.
+I tell you, in that night there will be two men in one bed: the one will be taken and the other will be left.
+Two women will be grinding together: the one will be taken and the other left.
+Two men will be in the field: the one will be taken and the other left.
+And they answered and said to Him, “Where, Lord?”
+So He said to them, “Wherever the body is, there the eagles will be gathered together.”